asgharrazavi/msm_analysis_scripts/Opsin_Structure/tica_files/README.md

 <br />
 `tic_cont_zoom.png` and `tic_cont_all.png` show contribution of each tICA eigenvector to total dynamics captured by tICA.
 These contributions are normalized and accumulated and calculated using the `plot_tica_contributions.py` script.
+These contributions are calculated based on the reference below: